 The Great Barrier Reef is Australia's most iconic and recognisable popular natural landmark that continues to draw thousands of visitors each year to marvel its beauty.
 Consisting of over 2800 smaller reefs, the Great Barrier Reef is the world's largest coral reef system and stretches up the north-east coast of Australia towards Papua New Guinea covering an area of roughly 344,400 square kilometres.
-The Great Barrier Reef is so large in fact, that it can be viewed from outer space.
+The Great Barrier Reef is so large in fact, that it can be viewed from outer space - with Port Douglas being the best place to see the Great Barrier Reef.
 Made up from billions of different organisms, the Great Barrier Reef is the largest structure of its kind in the world.
 Book a tour to see this amazing natural wonder with The Tour Specialists who will be happy to cater for all your requests while visiting the Great Barrier Reef.

 The Great Barrier Reef is an important site for Aboriginal and Torres Strait Islanders.
 Indigenous Australians are said to have inhabited the area for some 40,000 years and Torres Straight Islanders for some 10,000 years.
 For both groups of people the Great Barrier Reef plays an important role for them culturally and spiritually.
 For marine animals and plants, the Great Barrier Reef helps sustain many endangered species.
 It is not hard to see why CNN listed the Great Barrier Reef as one of their seven wonders of the natural world in 2006.
 The warm turquoise water of the Coral Sea is home to some exquisite animal and plant life and the sheer size of gigantic coral reef gardens is an amazing sight to behold.
 Simply put, the Great Barrier Reef's beauty is one that simply must be seen to be believed.